 How do I work out my speedometer’s true reading?

-Remember, if you wind up with, say, 5 minutes and 15 seconds for a 5-mile stretch, you’ll need to convert the seconds portion into equivalent minutes by dividing by 60.
+If you take 5 minutes and 15 seconds to cover a 5-mile stretch, you’ll need to convert the seconds portion into equivalent minutes by dividing by 60.
 Therefore, 5 minutes and 15 seconds would be 5 + 15/60 minutes, or 5.25 minutes.

 If the speedometer reading is higher than the actual speed, the speedometer is fast.
-If the speedometer reading is lower than the actual speed, the speedometer is slow.
-In this particular case, let’s say that your speedometer was reading 55 mph.
-Doing the calculations using the above equation:
+If the speedometer reading is lower than the actual speed, the speedometer is slow – this is what you should end up with.

 Actual MPH = 60 / 5.25 x 5

 Actual MPH = 57.1

 Should I worry if my speedometer is wrong?

 We can see from the above calculation that the car’s speedometer is reading a little slow – by just over 2 mph – which is to be expected.
 It’s when a speedometer is off by 5 mph or more that you may want to consider having it checked.

 If the car is modern, with an electronically controlled speedometer, your dealer may be able to adjust one of the car's brains.
 But older models may need a different speedometer drive gear installed in the transmission.